Ron Bontemps: Personal

 Bontemps and his wife, the former Norma Jean Smith of Beloit, a 1951 Beloit College graduate, lived in Morton, Illinois.
 Norma Bontemps died in 2009.

-Ron Bontemps' son Kevin, played basketball at the University of Illinois from 1980–1983, after a career at Morton High School.
+Ron Bontemps' son Kevin, played basketball at the University of Illinois from 1980 to 1983, after a career at Morton High School.
 Kevin Bontemps like his father, was inducted into the IBCA (Illinois Basketball Coaches Assication) Hall of Fame.
 Of his father he said, “I attribute all (my basketball success) to my dad.
 He was never one to force me to play, but he was always willing to get out on the driveway or get in the gym with me.
 And my older brother, Gary, we were always on the driveaway or in a gym having fun, with dad showing us things and encouraging me to work on different aspects of my game.”

 At age 90, Ron Bontemps died on May 13, 2017, at Rosewood Care Center in Peoria, Illinois.
 He was survived by his two sons and two daughters, eight grandchildren and four great-grandchildren.